sridharv/vim-overrides/README.md

 These do the following:

-  * Set custom auto-indent for YAML
+  * Set custom auto-indent for YAML.
+  * Custom indentation and wrapping for python.